 Couples can file anywhere in Massachusetts for a marriage license.
 We advise couples to file where they are getting married.
 If you need copies of your marriage certificate, you will be more likely to remember where you got married then where you filed for the license.
 If a couple wants to file here in Chelmsford, regardless where they are getting married, that is wonderful.
 If either party or both parties are divorced, no paper work is required, however the divorce must be finalized before they can file an intention.
 The couple is signing under the pains of perjury that the divorce is final.

-The Town Clerk's Office is open Monday through Friday, 8:30 am to 4:00 pm to apply for a marriage license.
+The Town Clerk's Office is open Monday, Wednesday and Thursday, 8:30 am to 4:00 pm, Tuesday from 8:30 am to 7:00 pm and Friday 8:30 am to 1:00 pm to apply for a marriage license.
 It typically takes a couple 15 to 20 minutes to complete a marriage license application.
 Please plan accordingly.
-Cash or Check are the only acceptable forms of payment.

 Justice of the Peace

 The Chelmsford Town Clerk is also a Justice of the Peace and performs marriages for couples who wish to marry at the Town Offices.
+Please contact Town Clerk, Patricia Dzuris directly to arrange a date and time.
 Couples may select any Solemnizer (person who performs the marriage ceremony) in the Commonwealth of Massachusetts from the: List of Massachusetts Justices of the Peace

 See the Town Clerk Fees for cost of filing for a marriage license and obtaining certified copies of marriage certificates.